jgat/tutorials/README.md

 Where I can, I'm including binaries for ease of use, and raw source for ease of modification.

+Available content includes materials that I generated myself, and some additional material which was already publicly available during the offering of the course.

 ## Courses

 Tutorial material is made available from a subset of the course offerings I have tutored: